-Public Consultation on Combating Climate Change
+A Public Consultation on Combating Climate Change

 Lots Going Down in MTL

-As a result, I’m not certain that this was the best weekend to plan a public consultation (the Formula One is a once a year mega-event).
-Perhaps it was in consideration for the multitude of tourists in town that weekend, that the Canadian government opted for selecting Lasalle as the location for Montreal’s first public consultation on climate change consultation.
+As a result, I’m not sure that this was the best weekend to plan a public consultation (the Formula One is a once a year mega-event).
+Giving the new government the benefit of the doubt, perhaps they were considering the Canadian Grand Prix.
+Maybe it was out of concern for the multitude of tourists in town that weekend, that the Canadian government opted for selecting Lasalle as the location for Montreal’s first public consultation on climate change consultation.

-Time to End the Canadian Oil Era
+Time To End the Canadian Oil Era

 Given that Mr. Lametti is also working with the Minister of International Trade, the topic of the Trans-Pacific Partnership (TPP) also came up with considerable frequency.
 The concern of many Canadians, as was expressed at the consultation, is that if Canada commits to this agreement, Canadians will be essentially signing away their sovereignty, particularly with regards to climate change regulation.

-This was in fact a significantly negative outcome of the North American Free Trade Agreement (NAFTA), as Canada has been taken to court more than any other country in the accord, particularly due to its environmental laws (see Huffington Post, Most-Sued Country).
-The MP’s response to this was measured and diplomatic.
-The government is currently assessing the pros and cons and is still actively deliberating its decision and as such Mr. Lametti could make no comment as to the government’s present leanings.
+This was in fact a significantly negative outcome of the North American Free Trade Agreement (NAFTA).
+It might come as a surprise, but Canada has actually been taken to court more than any other country in the accord.
+This has been predominantly due to our environmental protection laws (see Most-Sued Country).
+NAFTA doesn’t sync well with domestic climate action.

 Stepping Up to the Mic